Programs

 Our Programs

-Our flagship program, the High School Lecture Series is designed from the ground up to bring university-level aerospace education into a setting accessible to high school students.
+Our flagship program, the Aerospace Lecture Series is designed from the ground up to bring university-level aerospace education into a setting accessible to middle- and high-school students.

 Grades 6-12